 Used alone, tiletamine hydrochloride does not provide adequate muscle relaxation for abdominal surgical procedures.
 When combined with zolazepam hydrochloride, good muscle relaxation is generally attained during the phase of deep surgical anesthesia.

-Cats: In cats, the duration of effect of zolazepam exceeds that of tiletamine so that as the animal recovers there is a greater degree of tranquilization than anesthetization.
+In cats, the duration of effect of zolazepam exceeds that of tiletamine so that as the animal recovers there is a greater degree of tranquilization than anesthetization.
 There is a slight lowering of blood pressure during the first hour after injection.
-Heart rate and electrocardiogram readings are unaffected by TELAZOL (tiletamine HCl and zolazepam HCl).
+Heart rate and electrocardiogram readings are unaffected by TELAZOL (tiletamine and zolazepam for injection).
 Arterial pO2 levels are decreased three minutes after injection but usually return to normal within 15 to 35 minutes.

 Following administration of TELAZOL in dogs, a marked, persistent tachycardia occurs within two minutes following either 4.5 or 9 mg/lb (10 or 20 mg/kg) TELAZOL intramuscularly.
 Stroke volume decreases proportionately to the increased rate at the 4.5 mg/lb (10 mg/kg) dose, with little change in net cardiac output.
 There is an initial increase in systolic blood pressure, with a slight drop in pressure within five minutes.
 The systolic blood pressure remains at this decreased level throughout the duration of the anesthetic effect.
 Diastolic pressure increases throughout this same period.
 Following a 9 mg/lb (20 mg/kg) dose of TELAZOL in dogs, the relationship between stroke volume and heart rate is disproportionate, with a resultant substantial decrease in cardiac output.
 Contractility and mean blood pressure are decreased, indicating direct myocardial depression.
 Ventricular function is adequate.
 During surgical manipulations, tachycardia and hypertension may be observed, and may be brought on by sympathetic reaction to painful stimuli.
 Epinephrine is markedly less arrhythmogenic in animals under TELAZOL anesthesia than in those under halothane anesthesia.